clearlinux/clear-linux-documentation/source/guides/stacks/dlrs/dlrs.rst

 Submitting TFJobs
 =================

-TODO:  FIND LINKS TO JOBS
-We provide several TFJob examples that use the Deep Learning Reference Stack as the base image for creating the containers to run training workloads in your Kubernetes cluster.
+We provide several `DLRS TFJob`_ examples that use the Deep Learning Reference Stack as the base image for creating the containers to run training workloads in your Kubernetes cluster.

 Customizing a TFJob